zhousarah/azure-compute-docs/articles/virtual-machines/installing-vm-watch.md

 # Installing VM Watch

-Users can enable VM watch with ease via ARM template, PowerShell, or AZ CLI (links).
+Users can enable VM watch with ease via [ARM template](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/), [PowerShell](https://learn.microsoft.com/en-us/powershell/), or [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/).
 The following steps detail how VM watch can be installed on a single VM in a Linux environment, using AZ CLI (link) and Azure Portal (link)

 1. Once on the Azure Portal, navigate to the Application + Extension Page to verify that Application Health Extension (link) does not exist